Vyndicta/Celestial/docs/celestial-accelerator-docs/FPGA.md

 Key areas for future optimization include:
 1.  **Pipelining the $x^{-3/2}$ module:** Further pipelining the `NegThreeHalfExpRefine` stage could significantly improve the maximum operating frequency.
-2.  **Optimizing BPU activity:** During the velocity update phase, one BPU is idle while broadcasting its position.
-Eliminating this idle state could nearly double the performance in scenarios with few bodies.
+2.  **Optimizing BPU activity:** During the velocity update phase, the BPU broadcasting its position is idle.
+Eliminating this idle state by broadcasting and computing at once could nearly double the performance in the worst case scenarios.

 # To implement a chipyard design on an FPGA:
 # Requirments